ezbot-ai/docs/docs/05-reference-materials/02-glossary.md

 <details>
 <summary>**Variation**</summary>
 <div>
 <div>Each variable can have different values you want to test.
 Imagine these as possibilities or choices.
 A **variation** an option for a change made on one variable.
 For example, if your variable is "button color," you might have variations like red, blue, and green.
-The more variations you explore, the more freedom Ezbot has to explore.</div>
+The more variations you explore, the more freedom ezbot has to explore.</div>
 </div>
 </details>

 <details>
 <summary>**Attribute**</summary>
 <div>
-<div>These are like extra clues about your users that help Ezbot personalize their experiences.
+<div>These are like extra clues about your users that help ezbot personalize their experiences.
 This can be as simple as telling us “this user is a paying customer” or “this user isn’t logged in”.
 You can also share things like known audience(s) they belong to, purchase history, or whether they’re in a beta group. </div>
 <br/>
 <details>
 <summary>